BNY (BK)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-BNY’s EPS grew at an unimpressive 8.7% compounded annual growth rate over the last five years.
-On the bright side, this performance was better than its 3.4% annualized revenue growth and tells us the company became more profitable on a per-share basis as it expanded.
+BNY’s EPS grew at a solid 14.1% compounded annual growth rate over the last five years, higher than its 4.7% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

-For BNY, its two-year annual EPS growth of 27.3% was higher than its five-year trend.
-This acceleration made it one of the faster-growing financials companies in recent history.
+For BNY, its two-year annual EPS growth of 38.3% was higher than its five-year trend.
+We love it when earnings growth accelerates, especially when it accelerates off an already high base.

 9. Tangible Book Value Per Share (TBVPS)